Sign up today

 Any use of material that violates statutory or common law copyright.
 You must have legal permission to submit/broadcast/cablecast/webstream any content you submit.

-Additionally, if DOM's equipment and facilities were used in production unless commercial rates were applied, it must be released under a Creative Commons Attribution-Noncommercial-Share Alike license.
-If any programming submitted for distribution by any member violates these provisions, Denver Open Media shall refrain from broadcasting, streaming, or cablecasting the programming and will also impose any other sanctions against the membership as dictated by the rules and regulations.
+Additionally, if DOM's video equipment and facilities were used in production unless commercial rates were applied, it must be released under a Creative Commons Attribution-Noncommercial-Share Alike license.
+If any programming submitted for distribution by any member violates these provisions, Denver Open Media shall refrain from streaming, or broadcasting the programming and will also impose any other sanctions against the membership as dictated by the rules and regulations.

 Denver Open Media rents out studios and production equipment for commercial use at standard rates.
-Noncommercial, public access, creative commons projects qualify for the use of equipment and studios at a discounted rate.
+Noncommercial, creative commons projects qualify for the use of equipment and studios at a discounted rate.
 If members want to own exclusive copyrights to their work, or if they want to produce commercial content, it will not air on the Denver Open Media distribution outlets, members must pay Commercial Rental Rates for use of studios and equipment.

 Three Strikes Rule